Tenancy Contract in Dubai: What It Is, How It Works & What You Need to Know

 6. Tenancy Contract Renewal, Termination & Notice Periods

-When it comes to tenancy contract renewal in Dubai, the law ensures both parties are treated fairly.
-Typically, a tenancy renews under the same terms and conditions, unless the landlord or tenant agrees to modify them — for instance, adjusting rent or updating clauses.
+When it comes to tenancy contract renewal in Dubai, the law ensures that both landlords and tenants are treated fairly.
+Typically, a Dubai tenancy contract renews under the same terms and conditions unless either party agrees to make modifications, such as adjusting the rent or updating specific clauses.

-According to RERA regulations, either party must give a 90-day notice before the contract’s expiry date if they intend to change or terminate the agreement.
-Without proper notice, the tenancy contract automatically renews under existing terms.
+According to RERA regulations, landlords and tenants must provide a 90-day notice before the contract’s expiry if they intend to amend or terminate the tenancy contract in Dubai.
+Without proper notice, the agreement automatically renews under the existing terms, maintaining full legal protection for both parties.

 For tenancy contract termination in Dubai, both parties must follow legal procedures: